 Every Python developer is challenged by the size and velocity of the Python ecosystem π€

-This post provides clarity with the Hypermodern Python Toolbox - tools that are setting the standard for Python in 2023.
+This post provides clarity with a Hypermodern Python Toolbox - tools that are setting the standard for Python in 2025.

 The code below has a mistake.
 We want to assign a value to the first element of data